Valerie

 She was driven to

-study the sciences to make her fantasy world as real as possible—because
+study the sciences in college to make her fantasy world as real as

-single human, an androgynous male rock star from the 70s, whom she could love.
+love with a real human, an androgynous male rock star from the 70s.
+Her

-of kidnapping, controlling, raping and eating young women and men.
-She studied
+about kidnapping, controlling, and eating young women and men.
+She studied and

 suffered.

-Valeries: She could seem perfectly normal, even super-normal, when suppressing
+she could seem perfectly normal, even super-normal, when suppressing her true

-her true feelings, but they surfaced periodically in fits of homicidal and
+feelings, but they surfaced periodically in fits of homicidal and suicidal

 In July of 2022,